 One possible strategy when thinking about how to style a console table is to take a lead from the table itself.
 This design’s legs are echoed by the quirky lamp, vases and even the artwork.
 The picture frame above repeats the color of the table's material for a pulled-together result.

 Decorating with art is important in mastering console table styling, and there is a choice of ways to show artworks on a console table – here, designer Adam Bray showcases sculptures and textiles in a simple but stunning arrangement.

 Another route to foregrounding art is to place it on an easel.

 Considering how to style a console table when the goal is a soothing scheme?
 Opting for a color palette in gentle natural tones is a great approach, especially in an entryway.
-In this space, entry table decor ideas, such as organic color and texture are prominent on the plant pot and console table itself and complemented by the softest of hues on the lamp base.
+In this space, organic color and texture are prominent on the plant pot and console table itself and complemented by the softest of hues on the lamp base.

 Follow this example by hanging a mirror low enough to reflect the objects on display to boost their impact.